The Virgin Valley Caldera: May 31-June 2, 2024

-The Virgin Valley is the remnant of a massive volcanic caldera in which petrified wood, opal, obsidian and other fabulous rocks and minerals can be found.
-Come learn about hot spot volcanism, the formation of volcanic glasses and the fossilization of wood as we hike around the cliffs and badlands of this long-ago disaster.
+The Virgin Valley is the remnant of a massive volcanic implosion in which petrified wood, opal, obsidian, carnelian, and other fabulous rocks and minerals can be found.
+Come learn about hotspot volcanism, the formation of volcanic glasses and the fossilization of wood as we hike around the cliffs and badlands of this long-ago disaster.

 Cancellation policy: A full refund will be given if a participant cancels 3 weeks or more before the start date of the trip.
 Cancellation made within the 3 week window closer to the trip will be given full credit towards a future trip, but no refunds will be made.
 Please consider this before signing up.
+No exceptions.

 Furthermore, Alison reserves the right to postpone and cancel trips in the event of wildfires, wildfire smoke, severe storms, flooding, earthquakes and other natural occurrences that jeopardize group safety.
 In this scenario, all trip members will be given full credit towards a future trip.